sashyo/keylessh/docs/DEVELOPERS.md

 To modify:
 1. Edit the C# code in `SSH_FORSETI_CONTRACT`
-2. The contract is compiled via `POST /api/forseti/compile` on policy creation (server shells out to a standalone Forseti compiler container)
+2. Contract ID is computed via `POST /api/forseti/compile` on policy creation (SHA512 hash of source code)
-3. Ork IL-vets the contract (blocks forbidden namespaces)
+3. ORKs compile and IL-vet the contract during policy execution (blocks forbidden namespaces)
 4. Test with a new policy template to get the new contractId

-Notes:
-- The compile endpoint requires Docker on the server host.
-- Configure the compiler via `COMPILER_IMAGE` (recommended) or `COMPILER_CONTAINER` (for local ORK containers).

 ## Related Docs